 What happens when you are prescribed medical cannabis

 If your consultant is happy to prescribe medical cannabis your prescription will be confirmed in writing and will then be fulfilled by a specialist pharmacy.
 It is likely that your clinic will recommend a specific pharmacy but you are entitled to choose.
-Prices and delivery times vary so it may be helpful to shop around.
+Prices and delivery times vary so it may be helpful to shop around, resources such as MedBud have up to date information on products available, costs and prescribing pharmacies.
 Once you have contacted your chosen pharmacy you will be asked to make a payment for the prescription before it is dispatched.

 Once you begin taking your medication, the clinic will request a follow up consultation, usually within 4 weeks, to discuss how you are getting on with your medical cannabis and to discuss if any changes need to be made.
 It is important you attend this consultation to continue receiving repeat prescriptions.

 How will I take my medical cannabis?